zalyoung/gitlab-handbook/content/handbook/security/product-security/_index.md

 Product Security is a key actor in ensuring our product's security.

-With some projects having visibility up to the E-Group and our rotations being a critical part of our operational work, before you book our hotel, flight and submit your PTO ensure that:
+With some projects having visibility up to the E-Group and our rotations being a critical part of our operational work, before you book your hotel, flight and submit your PTO ensure that:

 - You have coordinated with your manager as per our [PTO Policy](/handbook/people-group/paid-time-off/#a-gitlab-team-members-guide-to-time-off).
 This is particularly important if you're working on a project that has high visibility.
 - If you're supposed to be on rotation during the PTO you're planning, ensure someone is handling that rotation while you're on PTO.